neurohackademy/nh2020-jupyterhub/book/work-log.md

 panel](https://console.cloud.google.com/iam-admin/iam?project=neurohackademy)
 that couples accounts with permissions, I gave the hubploy-gcr account _Storage Admin_ rights to both be able to read and push.
-I also gave the hubploy-gke account right to be a _Kubernetes Engine Cluster Admin_.
+I also gave the hubploy-gke account right to be a _Kubernetes Engine Admin_.
 Initially I tried with Storage Object Admin, but then I lacked the `storage.buckets.create` permission which is used if a new image name is to be used, due to this, _Storage Admin_ is needed.
+I also tried with _Kubernetes Engine Cluster Admin_ but did not get the rights to work with Kubernetes Secrets then.

 This allowed the development of hubploy in https://github.com/yuvipanda/hubploy/pull/81 which we hopefully will get merged